dador92/get_clean_data/README.md

 ### Getting a Copy of the Project to Work With

-Please clone the project into your own GitHub account and then access through RStudio using the `File > New Project... > Version Control > Git` command.
+Please clone the project into your own GitHub account and then access from that clone in your GitHub account via RStudio using the `File > New Project... > Version Control > Git` command.